elmerreal98/elmerreal98/README.md

 Some of my qualifications are fast learner, hard worker, and be a team player.
 I also have experience in many programming languages, databases, scripting language, DevOps tools, and cloud platforms.

 I have knowledge in the mange of pipelines of CI/CD to automate processes using Circle Ci.

+I also recorded a series of the use of Docker and Kubernetes (in spanish).
 </p>
 </div>